semaphoreci-demos/semaphore-demo-zeit-now/README.md

 # Semaphore demo CI/CD pipeline using JavaScript (Node.js, TypeScript, Nest.js, React)

 Example application and CI/CD pipeline showing how to run a JavaScript Express.js project on Semaphore 2.0.
 Project consists of a Express.js server.
-Code is written in JavaScript!
+Code is written in JavaScript.

 ## CI/CD on Semaphore